Relationship between Friedrich Nietzsche and Max Stirner: Rudolf Steiner

 Not all who argued against influence claimed that the similarities to be found in the works of the two men were superficial.
 Rudolf Steiner met Elisabeth Förster-Nietzsche when he was working on the famous Weimar Edition of Johann Wolfgang von Goethe's works then in preparation under commission from the Archduchess Sophie of Saxony.
 She subsequently asked him to arrange the Nietzsche library and even admitted him to her ailing brother's presence.
 He spent several weeks in the Nietzsche Archives in Naumberg fulfilling Förster-Nietzsche's request.
 He also edited and wrote introductions to the works of Jean Paul Richter and Arthur Schopenhauer.
 Further, he was acquainted with Eduard von Hartmann and dedicated a book to him.
 Steiner's Friedrich Nietzsche, Fighter for Freedom was first published in 1895.
-In it, Steiner suggests: One cannot speak of Nietzsche's development without being reminded of that freest thinker who was brought forth by mankind of the new age, namely, Max Stirner.
-It is a sad truth that this thinker, who fulfills in the most complete sense what Nietzsche requires of the superman, is known and respected by only a few.
-Already in the forties of the nineteenth century, he expressed Nietzsche's world conception.
-Of course he did not do this in such comfortable heart tones as did Nietzsche, but even more in crystal clear thoughts, beside which Nietzsche's aphorisms often appear like mere stammering.

-What path might Nietzsche not have taken if, instead of Schopenhauer, his teacher had been Max Stirner!
-In Nietzsche's writing no influence of Stirner whatsoever is to be found.
-By his own effort, Nietzsche had to work his way out of German idealism to a Stirner-like world conceptIon.
+In it, Steiner detects in Nietzsche's writing the quiet legacy of Stirner, adding that Stirner was clearer, and that Stirner's "Unique One" was comparable to Nietzsche's "superman".